- Policy Statement

 Staff have entitlements to recreation leave, and are encouraged to take annual leave regularly and at least each year.
 Staff and supervisors are responsible for annual leave planning and management and should work together to avoid high annual leave balances.
 A staff member may be directed to take annual leave if their annual leave balance exceeds 40 days (or pro rata for part-time and fractional).

-4.1 This Policy applies to all continuing and fixed term staff of the University.
+3.1 This policy applies to all continuing and fixed term staff of the University.

 - Public and University Holidays that fall within the periods that they work; and

 - annual leave which will, unless otherwise agreed with the nominated supervisor, be taken during the periods of the year when they are not required to attend work to perform their duties.
 These periods of time will normally be outside the teaching period for Academic Staff members.

 3.3 Staff engaged on a part-time basis (i.e. for a fixed number of hours per fortnight which is less than full-time) are entitled to Public Holidays that fall on their normal working days.

 3.4 Staff engaged to undertake shiftwork, ie with stated terms to work on a rostered basis outside of the normal span of hours (normally 8.00am to 6.00pm Monday to Friday, unless extended to 7.30am to 7.00pm to maintain a University service or activity) are entitled to an additional one week of recreational leave.